hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * The way it choose the best model is to find the one with the lowest validation loss
 * [ts forecast with basic LSTM, GRU][30]
 * [ts forecast with Stacking & Bidirectional RNN][31]
+  * RNNs are unidirectional by default, meaning current output is influenced by the past state and current input.
+Bidirectional allows info backflow so that the future states can affect current and past states.
   * Having tried different activation functions, y was scaled into [0,1] range, but `tanh` works better than `sigmoid` and all better than `relu`.
     * There is also an online suggestion that, `tanh` is a better choice for regression problem, while `relu` may not be
   * `optimizer=Adam(amsgrad=True, learning_rate=0.1)`, I have chosen adam optimizer